 So, essentially, everyone is right – and the best solution to the debate may be to opt for the best of both worlds.
 Rather than moving bedtime back an hour, opt for a more flexible approach; for example, bedtime is no longer 7pm sharp, but a more open “between 7pm and 8pm”.
 This ensures there is still an element of routine, but without the usual rigidity.

 The one issue you will have to overcome to manage this approach is the issue of your children being able to sleep while it’s still daylight outside; our example of “7pm to 8pm” as a bedtime slot would cause this issue.
 If you experience this problem, then a few simple switches to your child’s bedroom should help to resolve your concerns.
-Opt for blackout blinds that help to keep their room as dark as possible, consider a mattress comfort upgrade from the likes of the new Purple Mattress range, and choose bedding that is made from a light, breathable fabric to ensure they won’t be too hot to sleep.
+Opt for blackout blinds that keep their rooms dark.
+Consider a mattress comfort upgrade from the likes of the new Purple Mattress range.
+Choose bedding that is made from a light, breathable fabric .
 With these measures combined, your child should be able to sleep well, even if the sun has yet to set.

 Ultimately, the choice you make regarding your child’s summer bedtime is for you alone to make – but the points above may well be able to provide you with some guidance to make sure you arrive at the right choice.